 Hokie Storm Chasers go after the ultimate field experience

 Every spring, Hokies have the opportunity to learn about severe weather forecasting by traveling across the Great Plains to intercept severe/tornadic thunderstorms and collect data.
 In 2018, the team was joined by CNRE alumna Kathryn Prociv, a weather producer at NBC News.
 You can follow the storm chasers on Facebook and Twitter.

 Put your skills to the test in Wildlife Field Techniques

 Orienteering lab.
 GPS, remote camera, and bat detector training.
 Radio telemetry lecture.
 Bird capture techniques.
 Surveys for "heptiles."
 Capture workshop including drop nets and dart guns.
-All are just part of the schedule for the Wildlife Field Techniques course.
-This 10-day experience will take you to the Mountain Lake Biological Station, teach you skills you'll use in the field, and then give you a chance to practice what you've learned.
+All are just part of the curriculum for Wildlife Field Techniques.
+A 10-day field experience, the culmination of this spring semester course, will take you to the Mountain Lake Biological Station, teach you skills you'll use in the field, and then give you a chance to practice what you've learned.